kaustavd7/Yoga-Pose-detection-and-feedback-generation/README.md

 ### Dataset and Feature Extraction

-- Download yoga_data.zip file
+- Download yoga videos of 6 asanas from [Yoga-data](https://archive.org/details/YogaVidCollected) and extract feature by running the file "json_data_extractor_skip9".
--
+- Or you can download the feature extracted in JSON format from dataset above.

 - Clone the git repository

 Once the repository is cloned, open the Yoga_Classification folder

-1. ** Yoga Classification
+1. ** Yoga Classification **
 - Begin by executing the preproc-seq.ipynb script.
 This will generate six .npy files denoted as "trainX", "testX", "valX", "trainY", "testY", and "valY".
 - Proceed with the CNN-LSTM-model.ipynb script.
 This step involves generating and evaluating the model weights using the test data.
 - Lastly, execute the predict-continuous-FINAL.ipynb script.
 This enables the prediction of yoga asanas for any given video.